 By: Jaime Dill As soon as schools start wrapping up and ice cream parlors reopen doors, I want one thing only-- to read a beachy, summer romance.
 It's horribly cliche and extra funny given the fact that I rarely read romance novels.
 Yet, here I am, finished with Sixteenth Summer by Michelle Dalton and craving … Continue reading Listen to your heart- a case for following your writer instincts

 Writing a query letter sounds easy enough.
 You read some basic tutorials on how to assemble all the basic components, sit down to compose, and then your brain grinds gears and you spontaneously combust.
 Am I right?
-In all my time helping authors through this harrowing process, I have come to expect complaints and trouble … Continue reading 3 Hardest Parts of a Writing Query Letter
+In all my time helping authors through this harrowing process, I have come to expect complaints and trouble … Continue reading 3 Hardest Parts of Your Query Letter, Made Easy

 Manuscript formatting can be a pain—especially if you wait until your work is complete before bothering with it.
 This can be a temptation, but preparing your document before you begin to write will save you time and headache later.
 More than this, agents and publishers will likely take you seriously if you present to them … Continue reading How to Properly Format Your Manuscript